 Geographic focus: Ginninderra Creek Corridor, tributaries, ponds and open areas, in and around the area known as Jarramlee Park Estate, (Dunlop), and to the crossing on Gooromon Ponds Creek on the Jarramlee Homestead Road, off Hugh Mckay Cresc.
 (Note that the gate to this road is locked.)

-Regular Activities and Working Bees: Our activities range from weed management, planting native vegetation, rubbish clean-ups, community awareness-raising, education and group social events.
+Regular Activities and Working Bees: Our activities range from weed management, planting native vegetan, removing dead bushes and trees and rubbish, community awareness-raising, education and group social events.
 Work bees are called as needed.

 Contact: Convenor, Pamela Fawke, 6259 0759.
 Or contact the Ginninderra Catchment Group at firstname.lastname@example.org .